Forbidden URL characters

-If checked, the name path of documents will automatically be copied into their URL path when they are saved.
+If checked, the name path of pages will automatically be copied into their URL path when they are saved.

 Use permanent URLs

-If enabled, URLs of documents and document attachments will be generated in permanent format.
+If enabled, URLs of pages and page attachments will be generated in permanent format.
 If disabled, friendly URLs will be used.
 Learn more in Linking pages and files.

-Determines if new document aliases should be created when a new document URL path or extension is set.
+Determines if new page aliases should be created when a new page URL path or extension is set.

-If enabled, the alias of a document is automatically updated to match any changes in the name of the given document in the default culture.
-Also, the document alias property will not be editable manually.
+If enabled, the alias of a page is automatically updated to match any changes in the name of the given page in the default culture.
+Also, the page alias property will not be editable manually.

 Search engine optimization (SEO)